Skyview on the Ridge

 Skyview on the Ridge is a future redevelopment of a shopping mall located in Irondequoit, New York, a suburb of Rochester.
 The mall opened in 1990 as Irondequoit Mall, featuring anchors McCurdy's, Sibley's, J. C. Penney, and Sears.

 On January 22, 2016, Angelo Ingrassia, a local real estate developer who specializes in developing premier properties, purchased the center.

-On August 29, 2017, current owner Angelo Ingrassia announced a plan to construct an office park along with retail, a community center, as well as a large residential component.
+On August 29, 2017, Angelo Ingrassia announced a plan to construct an office park along with retail, a community center, as well as a large residential component.
 The development is named Skyview on the Ridge.

 On July 30, 2019, the Town of Irondequoit approved a referendum that would allow the town to move forward by borrowing $7.25 million to build a community center.

 History

 Wilmorite Properties first announced plans for Irondequoit Mall in June 1985, and by May 1988, the first three anchor stores were confirmed: Sears, J. C. Penney, and Sibley's, which became Kaufmann's soon after opening.
 It opened in March 1990 with approximately 110 stores, and had an estimated 80,000 customers in its first weekend of business.
 McCurdy's opened as a fourth anchor store in 1992, which later became regional division The Bon-Ton.
 The mall was an early success and remained moderately popular until it was shuttered.

 Target opened on an outparcel in 2007.